HealthCatalyst/healthcareai-r/inst/docs/healthcare-statistics/find-variation.md

-# Search across subgroups and find high-variation via `findVariation`
+# Search across subgroups and find high variation via `findVariation`

 ## What is this?
 In healthcare, outcomes improvement often comes from reducing variation.
-First, however, one must find the group that has 1) oddly high variation (within some measure) and 2) a large number of folks in the cohort, such that an improvement effort is worthwhile.
+First, however, one must find the group that has

+  1. Oddly high variation (within some measure).
+  2. A large number of folks in the cohort, such that an improvement effort is worthwhile.

 This tool solves that problem.

 ## Why is it helpful?

 One can now quickly search across hundreds of subgroups and various measures (like length of stay, readmissions, missed-payment, etc.) to find groups that need improvement.
+With most healthcare datasets of <100k rows, this search only takes a few seconds.

 ## So, how do we do it?